fluxninja/aperture/docs/content/concepts/rate-limiter.md

 ## Distributed Counters {#distributed-counters}

-For each configured [_Rate Limiter Component_][reference], every matching Aperture agent instantiates a copy of the _Rate Limiter_.
+For each configured [_Rate Limiter Component_][reference], every matching Aperture Agent instantiates a copy of the _Rate Limiter_.
 Although each agent has its own copy of the component, they all share counters through a distributed cache.
 This means that they work together as a single _Rate Limiter_, providing seamless coordination and control across agents.
 The agents within an [agent